 The drama triangle is a dynamic model of social interaction and conflict developed by Dr. Stephen Karpman when he was a student of Eric Berne, M.D. father of transactional analysis.
 The victim, rescuer, and persecutor refer to roles people unconsciously play, or try to manipulate other people to play, not the actual circumstances in someone’s life.

 By identifying the role you play in the triangle or others want you to play, you save yourself and release others from drama as well.
-You peacefully enjoy your life, experience great joy and focus on being your highest self instead.
+You peacefully enjoy your life, focus on being your highest self instead.

 It's important to look at your family dynamics, which parent and sibling is playing what role, what's your personal role?
 We often replay this dynamic in all our future relationships.

 Persecutors are dominant, have a high need for control, they're punishing and judgmental.
 Prone to rigid black or white thinking, they're emotionally unavailable, have difficulty being vulnerable.
 They take it as a personal insult when someone else solves a problem they can't, seeing it as someone vying for dominance, will be fast to cut someone down.
 They see it as they're doing all they can to vie for top spot in a constantly hostile world, powerlessness is their greatest fear.
 They disrespect victims and despise anything that reminds them of their inadequacies, including mistaking kindness for weakness, which highlights their lack of empathy.
 They want to maintain status quo through punishment, always with them as top dog.